jimrazmus/dir2consul/README.md

 * D2C_CONSUL_KEY_PREFIX is the path prefix to prepend to all consul keys.
 Default: ""
 * D2C_CONSUL_SERVER is the URL of the Consul server.
 Default: http://localhost:8500
-* D2C_DIRECTORY is the directory we should walk
+* D2C_DIRECTORY is the directory we should walk.
+Default: local
 * D2C_IGNORE_DIRS is a comma delimited list of directory patterns to ignore when walking the file system.
 Reference filepath.Match for pattern syntax.
-Default: ".git"
+Default: .git
 * D2C_IGNORE_TYPES is a comma delimited list of file suffixes to ignore when walking the file system.
 Default: ""
 * VAULT_TOKEN is the token value used to access the Consul server.
 Default: ""